 Inspired by his grandfather, a U.S. Army Veteran who served in the Battle of the Bulge, Daniel began volunteering with the Syracuse Program of Project Healing Waters Fly Fishing (PHWFF) in 2011.
 Through his volunteerism, he immediately saw the tremendous impact the PHWFF program was having on veterans in his community.
-This spurned a passion for the organization and its mission.
-Since 2011, Daniel has held the volunteer roles of Program Lead, Deputy Regional Coordinator, and was an early member of the CEO Field Advisory Council.
-He currently serves as the Chief Marketing and Strategic Communications Officer for PHWFF and continues volunteering with the Syracuse, NY Program.
+This spurred a passion for the organization and its mission.
+Since 2011, Daniel has held the volunteer roles of Program Lead and Deputy Regional Coordinator and continues volunteering with the Syracuse, NY Program.

 Daniel resides in Cazenovia, NY, with his wife Mary Kate and their dog Daisy.
 He is a member of Facebook’s U.S. Small Business Council, Madison County Trout Unlimited, a Founding Member of the Facebook Leaders Network, global ambassador for Facebook Blueprint and has sat on the Board of Directors of the Cazenovia Lake Association.
 His work has been featured in USA Today, Fox News, Facebook for Business, Facebook Blueprint, Guidestar, Network for Good, and Military Families Magazine among others.
 He has lectured for the Department of Veterans Affairs, Guidestar, Network for Good, the American Fly Fishing Trade Association, the International Fly Tackle Dealers, Cornell University, the North American Association on Environmental Education, and the World Forum on Shooting Activities in-addition to serving as an expert panelist at Facebook Small Business forums and the Global Communities Summit.